Trilhos do Desenvolvimento: as ferrovias no crescimento da economia brasileira, 1854-1913 (Ed. Livros de Safra, 2018)

 "Transport Improvements and Economic Growth in Brazil and Mexico," in Stephen H. Haber, ed.
 How Latin America Fell Behind: Essays on the Economic Histories of Brazil and Mexico, 1800-1914 (Stanford University Press, 1997) [published in Spanish as Cómo se rezagó la América Latina: ensayos sobre las historias económicas de Brasil y México.
 1800-1914 (Fundo de Cultura Económica, 1999)]

-William Summerhill is Professor of History at UCLA.
+William Summerhill is Professor of History, and the Dr. E. Bradford Burns Chair in Latin American Studies at UCLA.
+He received his PhD in History from Stanford.
 Most of his research concerns Brazil's economic history, including the political economy of sovereign debt, banking and finance, railroads and the provision of infrastructure, and inequality.
-He is completing a new book on the role of London bankers and Rio de Janeiro slave traders in state-building in early nineteenth-century Brazil.

-He also collaborates with Samuel de Abreu Pessôa and Edmilson Varejão (FGV) in a project on the economic impact of education and education policy in twentieth-century Brazil; with Renato Perim Colistete (FEA-USP) on rural wealth in the nineteenth century; and with Leonardo Monasterio in a big-data, group project on long-run social mobility in Brazil.
+He collaborates with Samuel de Abreu Pessôa and Edmilson Varejão (FGV) in a project on the economic impact of education and education policy in twentieth-century Brazil; with Renato Perim Colistete (FEA-USP) [no Bial] on workshop activities in Brazil; and with Leonardo Monasterio (IPEA) in a big-data, group project on long-run social mobility in Brazil.

-Summerhill holds a PhD in History from Stanford, and an MA and BA from the University of Florida.
-His research has been supported by the Fulbright-Hays program, the Social Science Research Council, the American Council of Learned Societies, and the National Science Foundation.
-He has been a consultant to the World Bank and the private sector, and was a National Fellow at the Hoover Institution.
+His scholarly research has been supported by the Fulbright-Hays program, the Social Science Research Council, the American Council of Learned Societies, and the National Science Foundation.
+He has consulted for the World Bank and the private sector, and was a National Fellow at the Hoover Institution.
 Since 2011 he co-edits the Revista de Historia Económica.
-He has been a visiting research scholar at the Escola de Pós-Graduação em Economia of the Fundação Getúlio Vargas (EPGE-FGV), and a visiting professor at the École des hautes études en sciences sociales, the Universidade de São Paulo, the Universidade Estadual Paulista (UNESP), and Stanford University.
+He has been a visiting professor at Insper, the École des hautes études en sciences sociales, FEA-Universidade de São Paulo, Universidade Presbiteriana Mackenzie, Universidade Estadual Paulista-Araraquara, and Stanford University, and a visiting research scholar at the Escola de Pós-Graduação em Economia of the Fundação Getúlio Vargas (EPGE-FGV),

 Summerhill, "Brazil's Meltdown," Yale Books Unbound, December 2015